6 Best Ruby on Rails Books in 2023

 ~ Agile Web Development with Rails 6, preface

-The book starts with a step-by-step walkthrough of building a real application, and in-depth chapters look at the built-in Rails features.
+The book starts with a step-by-step walk-through of building a real application, and in-depth chapters look at the built-in Rails features.
 The book is divided into three parts and twenty-three chapters.

 Part 1: Getting Started